Marginality from Leading Soft Gluons: Acknowledgements

 \section{Acknowledgements}

-I am grateful to Erin Crawley, Dan Kapec, Rajamani Narayanan, Sabrina Pasterski and Ana-Maria Raclariu for useful discussions.
+I am grateful to Erin Crawley, Dan Kapec, Walker Melton, Rajamani Narayanan, Sabrina Pasterski and Ana-Maria Raclariu for useful discussions.
 Additional thanks to Sabrina Pasterski and Dan Kapec for looking at a preliminary draft.
+I would also like to thank the referee from Physical Review D for their useful comments and, in particular, for catching a flaw in the previous version of this paper that I, regretfully, missed.
 The author acknowledges support by the Celestial Holography Initiative at the Perimeter Institute for Theoretical Physics and by the Simons Collaboration on Celestial Holography.
 The author's research at the Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.